adambirds/xkcd-pass-python/README.md

 > DenotePetroleumMournfulStoreroom47
 ```

 Whilst this password generator is inspired by [XKCD 936][xkcd], its defaults have been configured in a way which gives this tool the most compatibility out of the box with the majority of services we use passwords for today.
-The faults that we have set are:
+The defaults that we have set are:
 * Phrase containing 4 words between 5 and 9 characters (The default wordfile `eff-long` only contains words between 5 and 9 characters).
 * The first letter of each word is capitalized.
 * The passphrase is ended with two random digits.